Skip to main content

 Treatment Response Rates for Acute Myeloid Leukemia (AML)

-The goal of treatment for acute myeloid leukemia (AML) is to put the leukemia into complete remission (the bone marrow and blood cell counts return to normal), preferably a complete molecular remission (no signs of leukemia in the bone marrow, even using sensitive lab tests), and to keep it that way.
+The goal of treatment for acute myeloid leukemia (AML) is to put the leukemia into complete remission (where the bone marrow and blood cell counts return to normal), preferably a complete molecular remission (where there are no signs of leukemia in the bone marrow, even using sensitive lab tests), and to keep it that way.

-For example, older people generally don’t do as well as those younger than 60.
-They often have trouble tolerating intensive treatment and often have chromosome changes in leukemia cells that are linked to a poorer outlook.
-About half of these patients go into remission after initial treatment.
+For example, older people with AML generally don’t do as well as those who are younger.
+They often have trouble tolerating more intensive treatment, and they often have chromosome changes in their leukemia cells that are linked to a poorer outlook.
+About half of these people go into remission after initial treatment.

-If remission is achieved, patients typically get more chemo (consolidation) to try to get rid of any remaining leukemia cells.
-Up to half of patients who get consolidation go into long-term remission (and may be cured).
-But this number is also affected by prognostic factors, such as a person’s age and whether the leukemia cells have certain gene or chromosome changes.
-Using an allogeneic stem cell transplant as consolidation has a higher success rate, but it also has a higher risk of death as a complication.
+If the leukemia goes into remission, people typically get more chemo (consolidation) to try to get rid of any remaining leukemia cells.
+Up to half of people who get consolidation go into long-term remission (and may be cured).
+But this number is also affected by prognostic factors, such as a person’s age and health, and whether the leukemia cells have certain gene or chromosome changes.
+Getting an allogeneic stem cell transplant as consolidation is linked with a higher success rate, but it also has a higher risk of death as a complication.

 The outlook for people with acute promyelocytic leukemia (APL) tends to be better than for those with other types of AML, although again prognostic factors can be important.
 About 9 out of 10 people with APL will go into remission with standard induction treatment.
 With consolidation and maintenance, about 8 or 9 out of 10 people with APL stay in long-term remission.